dacadla/school-notes/Agreement for Maze.md

 ### Maze Experience Agreement

+To complete the Maze Experience, you have to find a key.
+It is hidden somewhere in the maze, and to open the exit, you have to find it.

 By entering the maze premises and participating in the Maze Experience, you agree to the following terms and conditions:

 1. **No Leaning on the Walls**: Do not lean against or prop yourself up on the walls of the maze.